SOUTH MOLUCCAS ISLANDS’ ILLEGAL OCCUPATION BY JAKARTA

 The RMS cause is currently mainly promoted by the Front Kedaulatan Maluku, whose leader dr. Alex Manuputty are tried unlawfully in absentia for treason (being separatists and waving the RMS flag as is their legal right under international law).
 Alex Manuputty now lives in the USA campaigning for recognition for their cause while the Indonesian authorities try to coerce the US State department into deporting him, an act many say would result in his death.

-An Indonesian soldier sprays paint on flag of Republic of South Maluku painted on the wall of Kuda Mati Red Cross tunnel on May 3, 2002
+An Indonesian soldier sprays paint on flag of Republic of South Maluku painted on the wall of Kuda Mati Red Cross tunnel In Ambon on May 3, 2002

 RMS as a boomerang for Indonesia